deltaonealpha/dsmsapl/README.md

 This repository contains the code for dsmapl open-source billing system.
 Can be used by anyone until you don't copy my hardwork hehe.

+## Installation Instructions:
+.
+Fork master repo from: deltaonealpha.github.io/dsmsapl
+.
+Install ALL required libraries from PyPi:
+    -_- mysql.connector
+    -_- coloroma
+    -_- os
+    -_- time
+    -_- datetime
+    -_- opencv-python (cv2)
+.
+Run login script or use shortcut (if included in the repo) .
+Use anaconda to debug if facing localised installation erors

 ## Changelog (version-specific):
 ### v3.1 ALPHA: